Let me first start this recipe post by sharing its resounding success.

 - Place in the oven and roast for 45 minutes (or until temperature in the deepest part of the roast registers 125 degrees).
 Do not open the oven during these 45 minutes to baste or check on the roast.

-- After 45 minutes, reduce heat to 250 degrees and cook an additional hour or until thermometer reads 135 degrees.
+- After 45 minutes, reduce heat to 250 degrees and cook an additional 10-20 minutes, or until thermometer reads 135 degrees.
 Remove from oven and let rest 10 minutes.
+While it is resting, it will continue to raise in temperature to 145 degrees.

 - Remove the slices of garlic, if desired.
 Slice across the grain in very thin slices.